faroshq/faros-ingress/README.md

 * Add connection status tracking. `connected` or `disconnected`.
 * Merge API and gateway into one binary for simplicity
 * Tests!
+* Add a feature to use multiple gateways for redundancy and scaling